 - Sinus issues: The upper wisdom teeth are close to your sinuses, and their removal can leave an opening.
 This is unlikely for younger patients.
 It will typically close on its own, but we recommend you avoid blowing your nose for a few days.

 - Infections: Occasionally, infections occur after surgery.
 It is easily treatable and usually requires a quick office visit and exam.
 A prescription of antibiotic will typically do the trick.

-If extraction becomes necessary, the dental team at True Smiles will provide the safest, most comfortable extraction procedure possible.
-Even though many fear getting their wisdom teeth removed, you can expect considerate, efficient dental care from our team.
-For more information on wisdom teeth removal, or to schedule an appointment in Sterling, Illinois, call us at .
+If extraction becomes necessary, the experienced team of providers at True Smiles will perform the safest, most comfortable extraction procedure possible.
+Even though many fear getting their wisdom teeth removed, you can expect considerate, efficient, quality care from our team.
+For more information on the process for wisdom teeth removal, or to schedule an appointment to have your wisdom teeth removed, call us at 815-625-9000 today!